franklinselva/industrial-robot-arm-ros2/README.md

 ### Known Issues

- - Moveit2 on ROS2 Jazzy might face issues when running demo.launch.py.
+ - Moveit2 on ROS2 Jazzy might face issues when running `demo.launch.py` of `irb_moveit_config` package.
 You can refer to the issue [moveit/moveit2#2734](https://github.com/moveit/moveit2/issues/2734)
- - The action servers `detect_screws` and `change_tool` are mocked for demonstration purposes.
-Thus the implementaion is not much reliable.
-It may fail in some cases.
-The actual idea is to define the action servers to combine for `srv` and `action`.
-This may be improved in the future.

 ### Improvements

- - The task planner can be improved to handle more complex tasks.
+ - The task planner can be improved to handle more complex scenarios and optimizations.
- - The action servers mock can be replaced with actual implementations.
+ - The mocked action servers can be replaced with actual implementations.